-Real-Time CPU Ratio Control in OS (Note)
+□ Real-Time CPU Ratio Control in OS (Note)

-Enabled allows you to make real-time changes to the CPU clock ratio in your operating system but the Intel Turbo Boost technology and associated items below will become unavailable.
-Set this item to Disabled if you want to manually configure CPU Turbo ratios in BIOS setup.
-(Default: Disabled)
+Enabled allows you to make real-time changes to the CPU clock ratio in your operating system.
+(Default: Enabled)

 Intel(R) Turbo Boost Technology (Note)

 Allows you to determine whether to enable the Intel CPU Turbo Boost technology.
 Auto lets the BIOS automatically configure this setting.
 (Default: Auto)